-Senator CARDIN: Well, Chairman Lawler, first of all, thank you very much for your work in helping to organize this extremely important hearing of the Helsinki Commission, and to Chairman Wilson for his leadership on this Commission.
+CARDIN: Well, Chairman Lawler, first of all, thank you very much for your work in helping to organize this extremely important hearing of the Helsinki Commission, and to Chairman Wilson for his leadership on this Commission.
 He was extremely helpful to me when I chaired the commission in the last Congress, and we work together on these issues.
-Today's hearing is just another example of that bipartisan cooperation that we have on the Helsinki Commission.
+And today's hearing is just another example of that bipartisan cooperation that we have on the Helsinki Commission.

 Representative Wilson and I just returned from Vancouver for the annual meeting of the OSCE Parliamentary Assembly.
 I mention that because one of the major accomplishments of that Vancouver conference was the Vancouver declaration that is very, very strong in unity and support for Ukraine.
-We made it-we make it very clear that there is no division among the participating states that were there in Vancouver and our strong support for Ukraine sovereignty, and doing everything we can to make sure that Ukraine is successful.
+We made it - we make it very clear that there's no division among the participating states that were there in Vancouver and our strong support for Ukraine sovereignty, and doing everything we can to make sure that Ukraine is successful.

 We authored an amendment to that declaration in regards to Moldova, to thank Moldova for what they have done in the war effort in accepting refugees under extremely challenging circumstances for their country.
 We talk about U.S. taxpayers providing help to Ukraine, and we have.
 I think \$75 billion in military assistance to date.
 Countries like Moldova have made tremendous sacrifices in dealing with welcoming the refugees and being the front line to defend us against Russia's aggression.
-We thank you very much for your help in regards to the unity and making clear that we stand with Ukraine.
-We will be there until there is total victory in protecting their sovereignty.
+So we thank you very much for your help in regards to the unity and making clear that we stand with Ukraine.
+And we will be there until there is total victory in protecting their sovereignty.

-It is been a long time since we have had a hearing in this Commission on Moldova.
-The last one, I was told, was March 2020.
+It's been a long time since we've had a hearing in this Commission on Moldova.
+The last one, I was told, was March of 2020.
 That takes us back, of course, before the Russia aggression in Ukraine, but also before COVID.
-It is nice that we are all here together and can actually have a hearing in person.
+So it's nice that we're all here together and can actually have a hearing in person.
 Moldova has changed a great deal.
-As the chairman indicated, they have elected a government that is reform government, a Pro-West Government.
+And as the chairman indicated, they have elected a government that is reform government, a pro-West government.
 We appreciate that.
-We appreciate that they are taking on corruption, to fight corruption in their own country.
+We appreciate that they're taking on corruption, to fight corruption in their own country.
 That they are on path, we hope, for EU integration, with candidate status given in 2022.
-That is an extremely positive step.
+That's an extremely positive step.

-We have seen them strengthen their democratic institutions in combating corruption.
-We are looking for how the United States can strengthen that partnership, what we can do to help. there is ways we can help you in sending a clear message against those who are trying to prevent the type of democratic reform.
-We have done that with some of our sanctions against some of the former government individuals who abused their power.
-We also can do that through economic and strategic partnerships.
-I hope that we will have a chance to talk about how we can build on those relationships during this hearing.
+We're looking for how the United States can strengthen that partnership, what we can do to help.
+And there's ways we can help you in sending a clear message against those who are trying to prevent the type of democratic reform.
+We've done that with some of our sanctions against some of the former government individuals who abused their power.
+But we also can do that through economic and strategic partnerships.
+And I hope that we'll have a chance to talk about how we can build on those relationships during this hearing.

 It is particularly nice to have fellow parliamentarians here.
-It is nice to have an executive agency, but it is the parliamentarians that we particularly can identify with.
-We welcome you here, and we look forward to your testimony.
+It's nice to have an executive agency, but it's the parliamentarians that we particularly can identify with.
+And we welcome you here, and we look forward to your testimony.
 Thank you, Mr. Chairman.

-Representative LAWLER: Thank you, Co-Chairman Cardin.
+LAWLER: Thank you, Co-Chairman Cardin.